makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène looked up from her phone.
 She'd spaced out during whatever Aiden had picked to watch after dinner.
 Chatting with Malina, no less.
 "She suggested dinner at her place."

 Aiden nodded.
-"Do you want to just work at the office tomorrow, and I can drop you off on the way home?"
+"Do you want to me to drop you off on the way home from work?"

 "Oh!
 That would work."
 Sélène sat up.
 "Would that be okay?"